tidy-finance/r-tidyfinance/README.md

 <!-- badges: end -->

-This repository contains an R package that collects helper functions for developers and researchers familiar with [Tidy Financen with R](https://www.tidy-finance.org/r/).
-The functions provide shortcuts to selected issues that the book disccuses in detail.
+This repository contains an R package that collects helper functions for developers and researchers familiar with [Tidy Finance with R](https://www.tidy-finance.org/r/).
+The functions provide shortcuts to selected issues that the book discusses in detail.

 ## Installation